adiati98/adiati98/README.md

 I'm a **tech blogger** who loves to learn new stuff and share my findings on [my blog](https://adiati.com) and other platforms like DEV, freeCodeCamp, and Hashnode.

 I enjoy being active in tech communities and contributing to open source projects.
 Right now, I'm the **Education Team Lead** at [Mautic](https://mautic.org/leadership/), the **Documentation Team Lead** at the [Virtual Coffee](https://virtualcoffee.io) community, and I'm also a maintainer for some open source projects.

+> [!TIP]
-See my work and contributions in open source at my [Curated Open Source Portfolio](https://curated-oss-portfolio.netlify.app/all-contributions).
+> View my roles and contributions in this [Curated Open Source Portfolio](https://curated-oss-portfolio.netlify.app/all-contributions).

 ## Fun Facts